marcin-lawrowski/wise-chat/readme.txt

 Wise Chat is a chat plugin that helps to build a social network and to increase user engagement of your website by providing possibility to exchange real time messages in chat rooms.
 The plugin is easy installable and extremely configurable.
 It also has a growing list of features and the constant support.

-**[Check Wise Chat PRO](http://kaine.pl/projects/wp-plugins/wise-chat-pro?source=wordpress-plugin-site)**: private messages, avatars, Pro themes, Multisite support, BuddyPress integration, Facebook/Twitter/G+ login and more! **Buy once, use forever!**
+**[Check Wise Chat PRO](http://kaine.pl/projects/wp-plugins/wise-chat-pro?source=wordpress-plugin-site)**: private messages, avatars, Facebook-like sidebar mode, Pro themes, Multisite support, BuddyPress integration, Facebook/Twitter/G+ login and more! **Buy once, use forever!**

 Wise Chat: **[Try DEMO here](http://kaine.pl/projects/wp-plugins/wise-chat/wise-chat-demo)** | **[Documentation](http://kaine.pl/projects/wp-plugins/wise-chat/documentation)** | **[Full features list](http://kaine.pl/projects/wp-plugins/wise-chat/features)**